jeff-bruemmer/Introduction-to-Clojure.Spec/introduction-to-clojure-spec.md

 (s/valid? string? "wizard") ;=> true
 ```

-Now to spec the function:
+Now to that we have the `::over-9000` spec defined, we can use it to spec the `yell` function with `s/fdef`:

 ```clojure
 (s/fdef yell :args ::over-9000